Interstellar-code/taskheromd/README.md

    - Use the reset option when you want to archive all tasks and start fresh

 4. **Task Naming Convention**
-   - Use the format: `TASK-XXX-descriptive-name.md`
+   - Use the format: `TASK-XXX-[TYPE]-descriptive-name.md`
+   - Where:
-   - Where XXX is a sequential number (001, 002, etc.)
+     - XXX is a sequential number (001, 002, etc.)
+     - [TYPE] is the task type abbreviation (DEV, BUG, TEST, DOC, etc.)
-   - The descriptive name should be brief but clear
+     - descriptive-name should be brief but clear
+   - Examples:
+     - `TASK-001-DEV-user-authentication.md`
+     - `TASK-002-BUG-login-validation-error.md`
+     - `TASK-003-TEST-payment-gateway.md`

+   > **Note:** The task type abbreviation in the filename should match the Task Type field in the metadata section.
+For example, a task with filename `TASK-001-DEV-feature.md` should have `Task Type: Development` in its metadata.
+The standard abbreviations are:
+   > - DEV = Development
+   > - BUG = Bug
+   > - TEST = Test Case
+   > - DOC = Documentation
+   > - DES = Design

 ## 📊 Project Management Tools